Atlanta Splunkers: User Group This Wednesday!

 Now in my case, I have a goal in mind.
 I want to answer this question:

-How much disk space is
+How much disk space is being consumed by

 Scripting Your Way with Splunk for VMware